Boost Metabolism with a Healthier Gut

 5. Nutrient and Drug Metabolism – The tiny microorganisms that make up your microbiome interact with a variety of commonly prescribed drugs, including metformin and GLP-1 weight loss medications, influencing both their efficacy and side effects.
 Gut bacteria can break down, activate, inactivate, or create toxic byproducts from drugs entering the bloodstream.
 Understanding this two-way relationship is crucial, as such interactions could lead to new strategies for managing metabolic disorders.

-*NOTE: Research shows that the composition of this microbiome often differs between lean and obese individuals, suggesting a strong link between your gut health and overall metabolic well-being.
+NOTE: Research has shown the composition of the gut microbiome often differs significantly between lean and obese individuals, suggesting a strong link between gut health and overall metabolic well-being.

 _____________________